-In the 8th century, power shifted to the Carolingian family.
+In the 8th century, power shifted away from the Merovingians (Clovis's dynasty) to the Carolingians (Charles Martel and Charlemagne's dynasty).

-The Carolingians were extremely powerful, and the Empire rapidly expanded.
+The Carolingians were extremely powerful and expanded eastwards.

-It regained its importance when a new royal family took over after Charlemagne died - the Capetians.
+Paris only regained its political importance when a new family took over - the Capetians, founded by Hugues Capet.

-The heart of Capetian power until the 14th century was a royal palace on the Ile de la Cité - today's Conciergerie.
+The heart of Capetian power until the 14th century was a royal palace on the Ile de la Cité - remains of which can be seen today at the Conciergerie.